ebrahimabdelghfar/EVER_Simulator/README.md

     # type: sensor_msgs/PointCloud2
     # info: used to publish Lidar points cloud
     # uint: of point distance is in meter
+/brakes
+    # type: std_msgs/Float64
+    # info: Used to brake apply brake pressure from 0.0 to 1.0
+    # unit: no unit
 ```
 # Notes
 ⚠️ The Yaw=0 measured from +y-axis not +x-axis <br>
+⚠️ Move the file libv_repExtRosVelodyne.so to the coppeliasim main simulator environment
 # Reference
 @inproceedings{coppeliaSim,
 author="E. Rohmer and S. P. N. Singh and M. Freese",